AhmadrezaHamidi/swagger-annotation/README.md

     });
     ```

+3. Ensure your API actions and parameters are decorated with explicit "Http" and "From" bindings.

+    ```csharp
+    [HttpPost]
+    public void Create([FromBody]Product product)
+    ...

+    [HttpGet]
+    public IEnumerable<Product> Search([FromQuery]string keywords)
+    ...
+    ```

+    _NOTE: This is a pre-requisite to using Swashbuckle and the Swagger generator will raise an exception if they're omitted._

-3. In the _Configure_ method, insert middleware to expose the generated Swagger as JSON endpoint(s)
+4. In the _Configure_ method, insert middleware to expose the generated Swagger as JSON endpoint(s)

     ```csharp
     app.UseSwagger();